 DISCLOSURE: This post most likely has affiliate links.
 If you like reading legal jargon my disclosure policy is here.

-We decided it was time to go home.
+We decided it was time to go home to Pittsburgh.
 As beautiful as central PA is it just never felt like home to my Pittsburgh raised husband.
 Being from the highly populated Chicagoland area central PA never felt like home to me either.

 Pittsburgh offered our family more in the way of activities and walkability for stores and shopping.
 We sat down and decided to move home, to Pittsburgh, a city we all love dearly.